crinklywrappr/bigboard/README.md

 ## Stories

-Stories can have 2 different extensions.
-If your story is, for example, `out.csv`, then your reporter could also generate
+Stories can have 3 different extensions.
+If your story is, for example, `out.csv`, then your reporter can generate

+- out.csv: everything is good - no problems to report here.
 - out.csv.prob: Indicates that your reporter found some issue that needs to be looked into
 - out.csv.err: Indicates that your reporter returned an exit code above zero.
 Probably it crashed, and you want it to leave some troubleshooting information behind.